sharetribe/flex-docs/src/docs/howto-events/reacting-to-events/index.md

 events continuously.
 In this section we will show how this is best achieved.

-In Flex, each event has a unique `sequenceId` and the [sequence IDs are strictly increasing](/references//events/#event-sequence-ids).
+In Sharetribe, each event has a unique `sequenceId` and the [sequence IDs are strictly increasing](/references//events/#event-sequence-ids).
 Moreover, the `/events/query` Integration API endpoint always returns events sorted by their sequence IDs in ascending order.
 This means that